Research Expertise and Interest

 physics, condensed matter physics, fullerenes, condensed matter experiments, characterize novel materials with unusual electronic and magnetic ground states, low-dimensional and nanoscale structures, superconductors, giant magnetoresistance materials, nanotubes, graphene, boron nitride nanostructures, neural probes, NEMS.

-High-temperature superconductors: We synthesize polycrystalline, single crystal, and thin film and superlattice specimens of high-Tc oxide superconductors such as Y-Ba-Cu-O, Bi-Sr-Ca-Cu -O, and Hg-Ba-Ca-Cu-O, and perform isotope effect, intercalation, and magnetotransport studies.
+High-temperature superconductors: They synthesize polycrystalline, single crystal, and thin film and superlattice specimens of high-Tc oxide superconductors such as Y-Ba-Cu-O, Bi-Sr-Ca-Cu -O, and Hg-Ba-Ca-Cu-O, and perform isotope effect, intercalation, and magnetotransport studies.
 The goal is to understand the normal state transport and the mechanism of superconductivity.
 New superconductors have been synthesized and are being used to test theoretical models.
 Vortex (Abrikosov and Josephson) dynamics are studied in applied magnetic fields to 17.5 Tesla.

 Fullerene-based conductors and superconductors: Fullerenes such as the soccer-ball-shaped molecule C60 are the basis for interesting conductors and superconductors.
-We intercalate C60 single crystals with alkali metals and study isotope effects (both alkali and cabon), general transport, magnetotransport, and high pressure effects.
+THey intercalate C60 single crystals with alkali metals and study isotope effects (both alkali and cabon), general transport, magnetotransport, and high pressure effects.
 The C60 molecules can be polymerized into quasi-one-dimensional chains.
-These new air-stable conducting crystals display unusual phase transitions that we examine via conductivity, specific heat, x-ray scattering, and STM.
+These new air-stable conducting crystals display unusual phase transitions that they examine via conductivity, specific heat, x-ray scattering, and STM.

 Nanotubes: It is possible to arrange carbon atoms into near-perfect nanotubes structures with diameters on the order of 10Å to 1000Å and lengths over 100µm.
 Theoretically, these tubes are the strongest possible fiber, and they are predicted to have unusual electronic properties (some are conductors, others insulators).
-We fabricate carbon nanotubes and measure their structure via TEM and electrical and mechanical properties using other techniques.
+They fabricate carbon nanotubes and measure their structure via TEM and electrical and mechanical properties using other techniques.
 It is possible to fill the tubes with other atoms, and to collapse the tubes into flat, flexible ribbons.
 In addition, it has been predicted that nanotubes containing boron and nitrogen, BxCyNz, may have many properties superior to carbon nanotubes for applications purposes.
-We synthesize such tubes and study their properties.
+They synthesize such tubes and study their properties.

 Giant magnetoresistance materials: Materials such as La-Ba-Mn-O are semiconductor-like at high temperature and metal-like (with magnetic ground states) at low temperature.
 In the intermediate temperature regime (typically somewhat below room temperature), they may display an unusually large negative magnetoresistance.
-We study the magnetoresistance and other transport properties in order to understand the conduction and scattering mechanisms.
+They study the magnetoresistance and other transport properties in order to understand the conduction and scattering mechanisms.